sbruch/bruch/profile.md

 I'm the author of "Foundations of Vector Retrieval" and am presently serving as an Associate Editor for the ACM TOIS journal.

+**Philosophy**: "Man muss noch Chaos in sich haben, um einen tanzenden Stern gebären zu können."
+(Translation: You must have chaos within you to give birth to a dancing star.) --Friedrich Nietzsche

 **Academic Service**: